zackfrank/T3CC/README.md

 group :development, :test do
   gem 'rspec-rails', '~> 3.7'
 end

+Be sure to kill the server (if running) and run the following command after adding the rspec gem:
+- [T3CC]$ bundle install

 To run tests for all models (ex.):
 - [T3CC]$ bundle exec rspec spec/models